cocos/cocos-docs/en/editor/project/index.md

 ### Render Pipeline

-The render pipeline is used to control the rendering process of the scene, currently only **builtin-forward** is supported, developers can also customize the render pipeline.
+The render pipeline is used to control the rendering process of the scene, currently only **builtin-forward** is supported, please refer to the [Built-in Pipeline](../../render-pipeline/builtin-pipeline.md) documentation.

 ## Layers